Cananito/Cananito.github.io/_generator/content/personal-organization.md

 * Harder to visualize time slots.
 * Lack of notifications minutes prior to the event.
 * Harder to share the event with someone.
+* Not practical for rescheduling often, which tends to happen much more nowadays.

 I try to capture all significant events in my calendar (appointments, social events and outings, haircuts, flights, birthdays, meetings, etc.).